andrew/ultimate-awesome/README.md

 - [awesome-python-talks](https://github.com/jhermann/awesome-python-talks) - :clapper: :mortar_board: An opinionated list of awesome videos related to Python, with a focus on training and gaining hands-on experience.
 - [awesome-list](https://github.com/ityouknow/awesome-list) - Collect all  awesome about IT.
 - [Awesome-LLM-RAG](https://github.com/jxzhangjhu/Awesome-LLM-RAG) - Awesome-LLM-RAG: a curated list of advanced retrieval augmented generation (RAG) in Large Language Models.
-- [awesome-windows-red-team](https://github.com/marcosvalle/awesome-windows-red-team) -  A curated list of awesome Windows frameworks, libraries, software and resources for Red Teams.
 - [awesome-background-subtraction](https://github.com/murari023/awesome-background-subtraction) - A curated list of background subtraction related papers and resources.
 - [awesome-jsgames](https://github.com/proyecto26/awesome-jsgames) - A curated list of awesome JavaScript Games  🎮.
 - [awesome-data-leadership](https://github.com/ronikobrosly/awesome-data-leadership) - A curated list of awesome posts, videos, and articles on leading a data team (small and large).